-Students need not commit themselves to Honors in the first year and may register in a full course load (\30) and an appropriate selection of courses as required by the regulations of a four-year program.
-If a sufficiently high standard on a minimum of ★30 is obtained in the first year, students may enter Honors in the second year.
+Students need not commit themselves to Honors in the first year and may register in a full course load ( $\star$ 30) and an appropriate selection of courses as required by the regulations of a four-year program.
+If a sufficiently high standard on a minimum of $\star$ 30 is obtained in the first year, students may enter Honors in the second year.
 Students desiring to do so must submit an Application for Readmission and Internal Transfer to the Office of the Registrar and Student Awards by the application deadline.
-Admission beyond first year requires a minimum GPA of 3.0 in each of the preceding Fall/Winters and completion of a minimum of ★30 in the Fall/Winter preceding transfer to the Honors program.
+Admission beyond first year requires a minimum of $\star$ 30 in the Fall/Winter preceding Fall/Winters and completion of a minimum of $\star$ 30 in the Fall/Winter grave of the Honors program.
 (Certain departments require a higher GPA or specific subject requirements.
 See Admission Chart 5.)